Cecilia Gentili: 2020s

 In 2020, she hosted Fierce Futures, a fundraiser supporting organizations that aid Black trans people.

 In 2020, under the Trump Administration, the Department of Health and Human Services removed provisions in the Affordable Care Act on sex discrimination, which included gender identity.
 This occurred only a few days before the Supreme Court issued a ruling that protections in the Civil Rights Act on the basis of sex extend to gay and transgender people.
 In response, Gentili and Tanya Asapansa-Johnson Walker brought a lawsuit against the department with the aid of the Human Rights Campaign and the law firm BakerHostetler, arguing the rule "directly contravenes" the Supreme Court ruling.

 In 2021, Gentili was a co-founder of Callen-Lorde Community Health Center's "Cecilia's Occupational Inclusion Network" (COIN) clinic, the first dedicated healthcare center for sex workers on the East Coast.

 The COIN Clinic provides their patients with access to various essential services.
 Some services include primary care, sexual health, behavioral health, dental access, pharmacy and more.
 They work diligently to provide care not only for those with health insurance but also those who are uninsured.
 As a result, their mission is to provide those who identify as sex workers free care in a supportive environment.

 In January 2022, she was one of several community leaders who sent a letter asking Governor Kathy Hochul to create the Lorena Borjas Trans Equity Fund.
 The fund was established later that year and provided $3 million to organizations serving transgender people.

-In 2022, she was a finalist for The David Prize where she was recognized her effort to make New York a more inclusive city for transgender and sex worker rights.
+In 2022, she was a finalist for The David Prize where she was recognized for her effort to make New York a more inclusive city for transgender and sex worker rights.

 In February 2023, she was one of hundreds of New York Times contributors who signed a letter condemning the newspaper's coverage of transgender people.

 In October 2023, she was among hundreds arrested at a protest in Grand Central Terminal calling for a ceasefire in Gaza organized by the anti-Zionist organization Jewish Voice for Peace.